steveriggins/xcode_snippets/README.md

 installation
 ============

-Copy the snippet files into ~/Library/Developer/Xcode/UserData/CodeSnippets/
+Copy and flatten the snippet files into ~/Library/Developer/Xcode/UserData/CodeSnippets/

+Do not copy the folders into the CodeSnippets folder, just the .codesnippet files themselves.

 weakify_strongify_snippets
 ==========================